cosmology-tech/cosmos-kit/README.md

    <a href="https://www.npmjs.com/package/@cosmos-kit/core"><img height="20" src="https://img.shields.io/github/package-json/v/cosmology-tech/cosmos-kit?filename=packages%2Fcore%2Fpackage.json"></a>
 </p>

-Cosmos Kit is a wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains.
+Cosmos Kit is a wallet adapter for developers to build apps that quickly and easily interact with Cosmos blockchains and wallets.

 ## Quickstart